[Updated for 2023]

-Thanks to the explosion of mobile technology, nearly half the world’s population has access to the web.
+Thanks to the explosion of mobile technology, more than half the world’s population has access to the web.
 Right now, at this very moment, there are over one billion websites, and that number climbs higher every single day.
 In just a quarter century, an academic science project called the “internet” has grown and matured into a communications revolution.

 So, what’s next?
 To quote Jedi Master Yoda, “Difficult to see.
 Always in motion is the future…” Still, mediated on this we have; after reading the tea leaves, here are a few (non-binding) predictions on the future of web design and development.